 It should of course be straightforward to demonstrate eligibility, but it usually isn’t, so it’s always best to be prepared for the inevitable obstacle course that seems to be specially reserved for home educators.
 In the event that you meet with a brick wall, we strongly recommend contacting your MP to help focus bureaucratic minds.

-We are grateful to Schoolhouse for setting out the applicable regulations and regularly flagging up the need for HMRC to fix its broken record.
-The following information should hopefully also be useful for those making their way through the HMRC maze.
+The following information should hopefully be useful for those making their way through the HMRC maze.

 Contrary to what under-trained call centre staff may tell you…